Apple's 4G iPad debuts early, quietly in Australia

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-Early signs hint at a strong 2012 for the device, which competes with Samsung Electronic's (005930.KS) Galaxy and Motorola's Xyboard (MMI.N), among others.
+Early signs hint at a strong 2012 for the device, which competes with Samsung Electronic's (005930.KS) Galaxy, among others.
 Despite soggy weather, small crowds had already gathered outside the downtown San Francisco Apple store ahead of the launch in the United States.

 Apple began accepting orders for the device on March 7, but wait times for shipping it are now two to three weeks in the United States.